colinspear/recently-played/README.md

 streamlit run app.py
 ```

 If a local CSV exists at data/processed/listening_data.csv, it will be used.
-Otherwise, set the environment variable:
+Otherwise, set:

 ```bash
 export LISTENING_CSV_URL=https://<your-bucket>.s3.amazonaws.com/processed/listening_data.csv